firedev/firedev.github.io/_posts/2015-10-17-functional-service-objects-on-rails.md

      6.7: User::ChiefShopsForMonth#call    -:10
 ```

-Okay this is better.
-Now let's see if we can improve it further and maybe make it
+Okay, this is better.
+Now it's time to see if we can improve further and maybe make
-more functional-ish.
+it more functional-ish.

 ### The talk

-This is the talk [Piotr Solica](http://solnic.eu) gave at Full-stack fest in 2015
+This is the talk [Piotr Solnica](http://solnic.eu) gave at Full-stack fest in 2015
 that got me thinking about a better way of doing things.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/rMxurF4oqsc" frameborder="0" allowfullscreen></iframe><br/>

 The gist of it: Don't store state.
 Just pass everything to `call` method
 instead.
 That sounded interesting.
-Rolled up my sleeves and here we go.
+Rolled up sleeves and here we go.

 ## Refactoring Service object